mraitmaier/bibliow/README.md

 # bibliow

 This is a small learning project (go web development).
 Its purpose is to administer the items borrowed from library.
-Its backend is SQLite3 database.
+The backend is SQLite3 database.

 The DB has only one table called "items".
 The operations on this table are standard: add, edit and remove.
 There's also import functionality where multiple items can be added by parsing the specially formatted CSV files.